Djibril Cisse: A wonderful striker denied Liverpool greatness by injury

-We’ve long been used to Football Manager phenoms failing to translate that into real-life success, but Djibril Cisse might well have bucked the trend were it not for injuries.
+We’ve now got used to Football Manager phenoms struggling to translate that into real-life success, but Djibril Cisse would have bucked the trend were it not for injuries.

 Indeed, when Cisse joined Liverpool in 2004, many football fans had been keeping an eye on him for a long time.
 The French striker was a star of football management games around the turn of the century, but unlike many others, he’d already delivered on that simulated promise.

 If it wasn’t for a very unfortunately timed injury at Anfield, he might well have stayed at the very top.